supersimplesuper/super-api-embed/README.md

 This can be used in combination with the employer settings updated to create a busy state which can show the update to the employer details being in flight.

+No data is passed with this event.

 #### Onboarding session committed

 Subscribe using: `MESSAGE_KIND.ONBOARDING_SESSION_COMMITTED`

 Fired when a user has completed the onboarding flow and the information has been delivered into the partner system (the same "committed" rules as the employer settings apply here)

+No data is passed with this event.

 #### Onboarding session finished

 Subscribe using: `MESSAGE_KIND.ONBOARDING_SESSION_FINISHED`

 Fired when a user has finished the onboarding flow but we have not transmitted the payload of data.
 As some provisioning of member details is asynchronous you will most likely be listening to this event to move the user to the next step of the onboarding.

+No data is passed with this event.

 ## Use with React